Global Fellows Program

 Methodist University strives to influence a well-balanced and knowledgeable student body.
 The Global Fellows Program enables choice students to participate and complete selected activities focused on global and cultural issues leading toward recognition as a Global Fellow and possibly as a Methodist University Distinguished Global Citizen (minor required).

-Freshmen and sophomore students are selected each spring for the Fellows Program.
+Freshman and sophomore students are selected each spring for the Fellows Program.
 Selection is based on academic excellence, a student's commitment to global learning with an appreciation and broad understanding of the peoples, cultures, histories, and concerns of different parts of the world.
 Successful completion requires certification in the following:

 Students apply to be a Global Fellow Candidate in the spring semester of their freshman/sophomore year with a GPA of at least a 2.5.
 As a Global Fellow Candidate, a student submits an application (see a sample application here), along with two letters of support for admission from faculty, for approval.